 Narcotic medications are used frequently for pain relief during labor.
 Use is limited to the early stages because they tend to cause excessive maternal, fetal, and neonatal sedation.

 Narcotics are generally given to women in labor by intramuscular injection or through an intravenous line.
 Some centers offer patient-controlled administration.
 That means you can choose when to receive the drug.

 Some of the most common narcotics include:

-Nitrous oxide: Inhaled analgesic medications are sometimes used during labor.
-Of these, nitrous oxide, often called laughing gas, is most commonly used.
-When used intermittently, it can provide adequate pain relief particularly in the early stages of labor for some women.
+Inhaled analgesic medications are sometimes used during labor.
+Nitrous oxide, often called laughing gas, is most commonly used.
+It can provide adequate pain relief for some women when used intermittently, particularly in the early stages of labor.

-For women who are seeking a nonmedical pain relief for labor and delivery there are many options that focus on reducing the perception of pain without the use of medication.
+There are many options for women seeking a nonmedical pain relief for labor and delivery.
+They focus on reducing the perception of pain without the use of medication.
 Some of these include: